Covid 19 coronavirus: Employment lawyer answers all your wage subsidy questions

 Trying to find a win-win situation and perhaps some flexibility on both sides and exploring things like reducing pay, reducing hours, agreeing to take annual leave, for example, can work well for both sides.
 Negotiation and compromise are key.
 And you're not actually breaking the rules at all if you get agreement from your staff.

-If you issue a directive of then potentially you are breaking the rules because you're making a unilateral variation.
-But if you're getting agreement from the staff, and they say, 'Yes, actually, I will agree to a 15 per cent pay cut', then that's absolutely fine from an employment law perspective.
+If you issue a directive then potentially you are breaking the rules because you're making a unilateral variation.
+But if you're getting agreement from the staff, and they say, "Yes, actually, I will agree to a 15 per cent pay cut", then that's absolutely fine from an employment law perspective.

-It's usually involves situation where there's some kind of unforeseen act of god such as the earthquake or hurricane or something that just prevents the contract from being performed unexpectedly.
+It usually involves a situation where there's some kind of unforeseen act of god such as the earthquake or hurricane or something that just prevents the contract from being performed unexpectedly.
 Sometimes these clauses do also cover disease or pandemic.
-So look at the wording of your clause and see if it covers the covert 19 situation.
+So look at the wording of your clause and see if it covers the Covid-19 situation.
 If it does, then yes, potentially, the employer can invoke that clause, but there's a relatively high threshold involved in that.

 There are also a few other clauses to keep an eye out for.
 You might have, for example, a business interruption clause which enables the employer to stand down their staff if there's a business interruption and unforeseen circumstances.
 You might also have a lawful suspension clause that applies in such circumstances.